 Locate the belt – The drive belt is located closest to the engine.
 It’s the smaller of the two belts.

-Check the belt is in place, if not see fitting new belt below.
+Check the belt is in place; if not, see fitting new belt below.

-Check the belt is tensioned correctly, if not adjust the idler.
+Check the belt is tensioned correctly; if not, adjust the idler.
 See below

 Belt tension